IEAWindTask37/windIO/docs/source/developer_guide.rst

 - Tests are running, passing, and addressing the intended targets
 - Issues and discussions are engaging the relevant people
 - Whether gaps or conflicts have emerged from individual development efforts

+**Summary: Maintainers should steer the collaborative development process and provide reviews that support the objectives of the windIO project.**